Offering store credit

 On this page, you'll find information on:

-You can provide a store credit endpoint in Dashboard.
+You can provide a store credit endpoint in Digital River Dashboard.
 This allows you to manage the store credit you offer customers more closely and better defeat fraudulent attempts to abuse it.

 If customers request to use their store credit in the payment collection stage, Digital River calls this endpoint to determine whether it should be authorized.
 If your hosted service approves the request, Digital River applies the credit to the purchase.
 Otherwise, we prevent the customer from using it.

-If you want to give customers the option to use their store credit in the Prebuilt Checkout modal or the Payment component, then the body of your create checkout-session request must include
+If you want to give customers the option to use their store credit in a Prebuilt Checkout or the Payment component, then the body of your must include .

-.
 In the payment collection stage, customers might request to use that credit.
-Once successfully applied to the transaction, they might also want to remove that payment option.
+Once it has been successfully applied to the transaction, they might also want to remove that payment option.

 Whenever a customer requests to use their store credit, Digital River checks whether you have a saved endpoint.